0xdevalias/devalias.net/_posts/2011-11-06-bye-bye-russian-spam.md

 tumblr_url: http://devalias.tumblr.com/post/12414238522/bye-bye-russian-spam
 redirect_from: /post/12414238522/bye-bye-russian-spam
 ---
-I’ve been getting hit pretty heavily lately with a pile of Russian spam, so I decided to look into adding language based spam filtering to my mailserver.
+I've been getting hit pretty heavily lately with a pile of Russian spam, so I decided to look into adding language based spam filtering to my mailserver.
 This post serves as a reminder of what I did, and hopefully also helps some others in a similar situation.

 ## Location